 Film enthusiats and fans are invited to discover the film city on the new Walk of Görliwood.
 Since the end of February, 2020, thematically designed shop windows provide an attractive and exciting insight into the film city.

 Following the different stops, visitors can get an impression of the diversity of the film city.
-Concrete reference points at different venues display, for example, props from the German TV-thriller Wolfsland, or the filmset of the cinema film „Goethe“, or they refer to aspects of the film history of Görliwood, such as „The Grand Budapest Hotel“.
+Specific reference points at different venues display, for example, props from the German TV-thriller Wolfsland, or the filmset of the cinema film „Goethe“, or they refer to aspects of the film history of Görliwood, such as „The Grand Budapest Hotel“.
 All of the stops are illuminated and can be visited anytime.

 Stop 1: Welcome to the Film City (Neißstraße/Brauner Hirsch)